kawansoft/AceQL.Client/README.md

 ```
 Notes:

-It is unnecessary to dispose an `AceQLCommand`. `AceQLCommand.Dispose` calls do nothing andAceQLCommand` is Disposable for ease of existing code migration.
+It is unnecessary to dispose an `AceQLCommand`. `AceQLCommand.Dispose` calls do nothing and `AceQLCommand` is Disposable for ease of existing code migration.

 `Prepare` call is optional: statement will always be prepared on the server side if a statement has parameters.
 This is the way JDBC works.